Question:

 The FDA draft guidance, Decentralized Clinical Trials for Drugs, Biological Products, and Devices -Guidance for Industry, Investigators and Other Stakeholders – (May 2023), references the FDA Information Sheet Guidance for Sponsors, Clinical Investigators, and IRBs Frequently Asked Questions – Statement of Investigator (Form FDA 1572) (2010).
 That guidance notes the definition of sub investigators to be individuals who make a direct and significant contribution to the study data.
 Locations of sub investigators activities would be expected to be submitted.

-Moreover, WCG IRB applies the Common Rule for this consideration to all research regardless of funding and requires a location to be submitted to the IRB if the location is “engaged in research”.
+Moreover, WCG’s IRB applies the Common Rule for this consideration to all research regardless of funding and requires a location to be submitted to the IRB if the location is “engaged in research”.
 Determining if a location is engaged in research can be complex and is specific to the individual study.

-Utilizing OHRP’s Guidance “Engagement of Institutions in Human Subjects Research” (Engagement of Institutions in Human Subjects Research (2008) | HHS.gov) WCG IRB considers locations with personnel conducting the following activities to be considered engaged in research.
-However, please be aware that there are several exceptions to this list and these exceptions are listed in the next paragraph.
+Utilizing OHRP’s Guidance, “Engagement of Institutions in Human Subjects Research,” WCG’s IRB considers locations with personnel conducting the following activities to be considered engaged in research.
+However, please be aware that there are several exceptions to this list, and these exceptions are listed in the next paragraph.

-- intervention for research purposes with any human subjects of the research by performing invasive or noninvasive procedures
+- Intervention for research purposes with any human subjects of the research by performing invasive or noninvasive procedures.

-- intervention for research purposes with any human subject of the research by manipulating the environment
+- Intervention for research purposes with any human subject of the research by manipulating the environment.

-- interaction for research purposes with any human subject of the research
+- Interaction for research purposes with any human subject of the research.

-- obtaining informed consent of human subjects for the research
+- Obtaining informed consent of human subjects for the research.

-- obtaining, for research purposes, identifiable private information or identifiable biological samples
+- Obtaining, for research purposes, identifiable private information or identifiable biological samples.

-EXCEPTIONS: When looking at the engagement of a location, there are exceptions to the above, including consideration of activities that may be included in routine monitoring of an individual’s healthcare.
+When looking at the engagement of a location, there are exceptions to the above, including consideration of activities that may be included in routine monitoring of an individual’s healthcare.
 Noted exceptions in which a location would not be considered engaged in research include:

-- personnel perform only commercial or other services that are normally performed for non-research purposes, they do not merit professional recognition or publication privileges and they do not administer the study intervention being evaluated
+- Personnel perform only commercial or other services that are normally performed for non-research purposes; they do not merit professional recognition or publication privileges; and they do not administer the study intervention being evaluated.

-- personnel provide clinical trial-related medical services that are dictated by the protocol and would typically be performed as part of routine clinical monitoring and/or follow-up of subjects.
+- Personnel provide clinical trial-related medical services that are dictated by the protocol and would typically be performed as part of routine clinical monitoring and/or follow-up of subjects.
 Examples of these activities include medical history, physical examination, assessment of adverse events, blood test, chest X-ray, or CT scan.
 Where the:

-- the institution only allows use of their facility by personnel from another institution
+- The institution only allows use of their facility by personnel from another institution.

-- personnel only release information to another institution
+- Personnel only release information to another institution.

-- personnel who author a paper, journal article or presentation describing a human subjects research study.
+- Personnel who author a paper, journal article or presentation describing a human subjects research study.

 There are several additional exceptions which are related to the use of identifiable information and coded information.
 Please refer to the above referenced OHRP guidance for the specific requirements of those exceptions.